in 1995 and now in its fifteenth printing, Race Car Vehicle Dynamics

 on the topic of vehicle dynamics.

-for both the engineer and the automobile enthusiast, RCVD explores the
+both the engineer and the automobile enthusiast, RCVD explores the

 engineering details governing the motions of automobiles in general and